This week, Hubspot's Arjun Moorthy wrote a great article about the relationship between the IT community and the inbound marketing world.

 CRM software like Salesforce, Microsoft Dynamics and SugarCRM are in integration hyperdrive with marketing software providers.
 Even the well known inbound marketing software company HubSpot, has recently developed their own CRM to provide CMOs and businesses of all sizes with a well-rounded SaaS offering.
 This trend is good news, as it means the traditional sales and marketing silos of yester-year are being broken down into more aligned and agile approaches.

-If SaaS is the wood and marketing is the flame, CMOs who are most familiar with the tinder will deliver the hottest results.
-And much like those businesses and IT providers that have have suffered from late (or non-existent) adoption of cloud computing, traditional marketers also risk being left behind should they fail to quickly adapt to this SaaS-laden ecosystem.
+And much like businesses that have been stifled due to late adoption of cloud computing or digital transformation, traditional marketers also risk being left behind should they fail to quickly adapt to this SaaS-laden ecosystem.

-SaaSy CMOs, on the other hand, are not only living but thriving in this same ecosystem - adapting to new software as quickly as they adapt to marketing trends.
-Their internal influence reaching far and wide, affecting everything from budgets to strategy and even office culture - their ideas becoming more valuable as they are frequently rooted within quantifiable data.
+SaaSy CMOs, on the other hand, are thriving in this same ecosystem - adapting to new software as quickly as they adapt to marketing trends.
+Their influence reaching far and wide within their organizations, affecting everything from budgets to strategy and even company culture - their ideas becoming more valuable as they are continually backed by quantifiable performance data.

-For marketers, the question now is, "Do your current skill sets guarantee your efficacy within this new 'SaaSy' ecosystem?"
+If you're a professional marketer, the question now is, "do your current technical skill sets guarantee your efficacy within this new 'SaaSy' ecosystem?"

-For business leaders, the question is, "Are you and your marketing department equipped to handle today's tech savvy and agile competitive landscape?"
+If you're a business leader, the question is, "is your company and staff equipped to handle today's tech-savvy and agile landscape?"

-In both cases, I hope the answer is "yes."
+In either case, I hope your answer is yes.